ch007m/pipeline-dsl-builder/README.md

 The application has been designed around the following principles:

-- Have a quarkus standalone application able to generate different Tekton resources for a specific flavor: Tekton, Konflux, etc
+- Have a quarkus standalone application able to generate different Tekton resources for a specific provider: Tekton, Konflux, etc
 - Support to provide the needed parameters or configuration using a YAML configurator file
 - Generate using the Fabric8 kubernetes Fluent API & Builder the resources using [Tekton model v1](https://github.com/fabric8io/kubernetes-client/tree/main/extensions/tekton/model-v1/)
 - Propose `Factories` able to generate the Tekton objects such as: params, labels, workspaces, results, finally using `defaulting` values or YAML content from the configuration file